SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 It's easy to visit multiple San Francisco museums without spending a ton of money—if you know when to go!

-Usually, the free admission ticket will only get you into the general exhibits and permanent collections, but you can just pay an extra fee to see the special galleries.
+Usually, the free admission ticket only grants access to the general exhibits and permanent collections, but you can pay an additional fee to view the special galleries.

-These San Francisco events in September are popular, so make sure to arrive early for your spot in line.
+These San Francisco events in September are highly popular, so be sure to arrive early to secure your spot in line.

 Museum Exhibits